PechimuthuMithil/quiz-solver/VIVA_Questions.md

 35. If asked in a viva: explain how you would add a feature to preview deploys privately (not public gh-pages).

 Use these questions for quick oral practice.
 Prepare concrete examples from the codebase to illustrate answers during the viva.

+Why did I use Grok as the orchestrator and not gpt-4o-mini?
+Because grok 4.1 was free and had a huge context length.
+Why have so many tools and not just leverage python execution for everything?
+Somethings need to be reliable and python execution was for lightweight to medium execution and computations.